A Guide to First Fruits

 This is perhaps the most significant event in the history of the Jewish people.

 The giving of the law at Sinai has shaped Jewish identity, religious practice and culture for thousands of years since.
-In fact, First Fruits today is known primarily not as an agricultural festival but as the “birthday of the Torah (law)”.
-As we’ll explore next, the Festival of First Fruits not only plays a key role in ancient Jewish history.
-But it is also instrumental in the founding of the church in the New Testament.
+In fact, Shavuot today is known primarily not as an agricultural festival but as the “birthday of the Torah (law)”.

 There are dramatic parallels between the biblical festival of Shavuot and the New Testament events that took place at the time of its celebration.

-First Fruits at Sinai
+The Exchange at Sinai

-“All Israel Saved” at Shavuot
+“All Israel Saved” at Sukkot

 Sukkot, known in English as the Feast of Tabernacles, is the festival of the last harvest of the year.
 It invites us to remember that First Fruits is just that – only the first!
-During Sukkot, which we could call “Last Fruits”, God commanded the Israelites to live for a week in temporary outdoor dwellings.
-This tradition followed to this day by the Jewish people.

 These temporary dwellings remind us that this world of struggle, sickness and pain is not our ultimate home.
-Just as he poured out his Spirit during First Fruits, he will return for us in fulfillment of the Last Fruits.
-Three thousand Israelites received salvation during First Fruits; however, Paul reminds us that the last harvest will be far greater and that eventually “all Israel will be saved” (Romans 11:26).
+Just as God brought Jesus back to life at First Fruits, and poured out His Spirit weeks later, He will return for us in fulfillment of the Last Fruits.

 Redemption, Grace and Hope